ChrisW-priv/PersonalVault/projects/EARIN.md

-in a semantic we see if the word is true by looking at a truth table in a syntactic way, we are applying the LOGIC to derive truth based on the
+in a semantic we see if the word is true by looking at a truth table in a syntactic way, we are applying the LOGIC to derive truth based on the predefined rules